derong97/ReadME/server/README.md

 ### Building React App
 6. Navigate to the React app directory: `cd frontend`
+7. Install the packages from npm: `npm install`
-7. Build the app to the Flask template using `npm run build` to build the latest version of your app
+8. Build the app to the Flask template using `npm run build` to build the latest version of your app

 ### Start Flask Server
 8. Navigate to the server directory: `cd server`